 I have not published the above report because many of the sources for these data are not visible to the public without registration.
 Moreover, the vast majority of people from whom I collected these statistics were not aware of being participants in my own research, so it would be unethical for me to publish the report as a legitimate point of reference.
 Please therefore consider this as more of an informal guide.

 Personal History and Diagnosis

 It was around this time that I was referred to the first neurologist who tested for trigeminal nerve defects and concluded nothing but ordered a scan.
-The scan came some months later and also returned nothing.
-By this point the pain was getting so bad that I started to do my own research, at that time into trigeminal neuralgia…
+The scan came back some months later and also returned nothing.
+By this point the pain was getting so frustrating that I started to do my own research, at that time into trigeminal neuralgia…